 One form of Chi Kung calls itself Yellow Bamboo, and it claims to be able to harness chi for protection and healing.
 It asserts the power to knock people over without touching them, or to withstand attacks without raising limbs.
 Unlike most spectacular claims, these are testable.
 In one YouTube video, a Yellow Bamboo guy stands unmoving on a beach while an attacker runs toward him.
 The stated ability is being able to use chi to deflect the attacker without touching him.
 Two of the three attempts failed.
 The third succeeded, as the power of Yellow Bamboo with combined with diving out of the way.

 Chi Kung has fared no better in the attack mode.
 George Dillman had one of his prized pupils, a eighth-degree Black Belt, attempt to knock over someone without touching him.
 This was tried successfully on some of Dillman’s students before moving onto a skeptic.
 Despite various hand and arm contortions, assorted grunts and grimaces, and escalating frustration, the skeptic remained motionless.
 Dillman’s first ad hoc reasoning attempt was that the skeptic’s negative energy might be impacting Chi Kung flow.
-Perhaps sensing it would be a fatal blow to a defensive tactic if it doesn’t when the victim doesn’t want it to, Dillman quickly changed tack.
+Perhaps sensing it would be a fatal blow to a defensive tactic if it doesn’t work when the victim doesn’t want it to, Dillman quickly changed tack.
 He asserted the person on the receiving end had stifled chi with tongue or toe placement.
 Curiously, he hadn’t taught these techniques to his students, yet the skeptic was able to unknowingly tap his anti-chi properties.